Hoyasumii/avengers-endgame/README.md

 BRUCE BANNER: That, actually.

 [He points towards the Eye of Agamotto where the Time Stone is kept.
-The Ancient One (2012)
+The Ancient One (2012) l